kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods.md

     /// Can be executed by button.onClick
     /// when added as a listener
     /// </summary>
-    public void AddItem( ) //can be called onClick for a button {
+    public void AddItem( ) //can be called onClick for a button to add an item to inventory {
+        //updated preferred method
         GameData.instanceRef.AddItem(this.itemInstance);

+        //removed
+        //GameData.instanceRef.Add(this.itemInstance);

     }
 }
 ```